SurrealPartisan/shiofaioth/README.md

 People liking turtles better than cops will be pleased to learn a turtle bit off a cop's toe in the Hudson River.
 (The Daily Times, New Philadelphia, Ohio, July 9, 1924)

 ### The first paragraph of *The Dispossessed*
 Xae-ecoi-duei hei seinae.
-Xien xae-cainen-duei naiet taerekeae.
+Xie xae-cainen-duei naiet taerekeae.
 Xien bue-suroit-fioi heix kiui hauenitafa naiet ia mouratafa karea aeis.
 Ui aikuin lie-puedaen-fioi cauen xiex-ouer, ia aux ui cailid lie-puedaen-fioi kiuet xiet.
 Xiel, aokael xie xae-kurous-duei duik tie, xae-ecoi-duei naiet ei puero, peuroa xie xae-raeutua-duei huit xeometeria ainoa aeis, heit linea aeis, hait aidea, aokae bue-siuxa-duei ein raia, aeis.
 Peuroa dai aidea xae-ecoi-duei real.
 Xie xae-ecoi-duei taerekeae.

 There was a wall.
 It did not look important.
 It was built of uncut rocks roughly mortared.
 An adult could look right over it, and even a child could climb it.
 Where it crossed the roadway, instead of having a gate it degenerated into mere geometry, a line, an idea of boundary.
 But the idea was real.
 It was important.
 For seven generations there had been nothing in the world more important than that wall.